BitPay Alternatives (2026): No-KYC and Lower-Fee Options

 What is cheaper than BitPay?

 BitPay charges roughly 1% per transaction.
 CoinPayments (around 0.5%) and NOWPayments (around 0.5% to 1%) can be cheaper per transaction.
-CryptoGate removes the percentage entirely by charging a flat monthly plan with 0% per-transaction fees, which becomes especially cost-effective as your volume grows, since your fees do not rise with your sales.
+GriffNode removes the percentage entirely by charging a flat monthly plan with 0% per-transaction fees, which becomes especially cost-effective as your volume grows, since your fees do not rise with your sales.

 Why do merchants leave BitPay?